 Hike the Tacaná Volcano

-This spectacular active volcano on the border with Guatemala is the second highest peak in Central America at 4,060 meters.
-There are several different hikes you can do, some starting from Mexico (more difficult path) and a different route starting from Guatemala.
+This spectacular active volcano on the border with Guatemala is the second-highest peak in Central America at 4,060 meters.
+There are several different hikes you can do, some starting from Mexico (a more difficult path) and a different route starting from Guatemala.
 The climb is not too difficult and can be done within a day.
 If you’re a physically fit traveller and into ecotourism, this is one of the best outdoorsy things to do in Chiapas.

 Get Tipsy on Pox